 Fresh water is used primarily for office use, firefighting equipment and the irrigation of green areas.

 Water procurement and discharge in the activities of Snam represents a relatively insignificant environmental factor, in terms of both the quantities used and the type of discharges.
-In 2016, approximately 4 million cubic metres of sea water (the same amount as in previous years) and 0.18 million cubic metres of fresh water were consumed.
+Sea water and fresh water are used in the production process and offices respectively, resulting in total consumption of approximately 6.36 million cubic metres in 2020 (6.05 million cubic metres of sea water and 0.31 million cubic metres of fresh water).

 Fresh water consumption 103 m3